apollodao/cw-vault-standard/README.md

 # CosmWasm Vault Standard

 A standard interface for tokenized vaults written in CosmWasm.
-This repo contains a set of `ExecuteMsg` and `QueryMsg` variants that should be implemented by a vault contract that aims to adhere to this standard.
+This repo contains a set of `ExecuteMsg` and `QueryMsg` variants that should be implemented by a vault contract that adheres to this standard.

 ## Vault Standard Fundamentals
 There are a few things to know about the vault standard: